-What The Equitable Clean Energy Jobs Program can do
+What Pathways to Clean Energy Careers can do for participating employers:

 - Match your company with under-represented students that are interested in pursuing careers in clean energy.